clojure-finance/clojure-backtesting-website/content/md/posts/2021-01-27-get-started.md

 ### Setting Up the Playground
 <br>

-1. Make sure there is **leiningen** and **jupyter notebook** installing on your local computer.
+1. Make sure that you have **leiningen** and **jupyter notebook** installed on your local machine.
 (These two may require further environment dependencies, please refer to their official websites for details.)

    - Installation guide for leiningen can be found at: